denevell/Natch-Android/README.md

 * I should see a retry option
 * I shouldn't add the thread on empty editext
 * I should see empty screen on no threads
-* I should be able to specify / change the default number of threads / posts to see on pagination.
 * I should keep the found threads on rotate / onResume / app close
-* I should be able to keep the position of the refreshed list

 --

 ## Dev complete

+* I should be able to keep the position of the refreshed list
 * Should close the keyboard on clicking a list item
 * Shouldn't be able to click the edit text during the loading screens